-The Wedding Photojournalist Association is pleased to announce the results of the Second Quarter WPJA Photography Competition.
+The Wedding Photojournalist Association is pleased to announce the results of the Fourth Quarter WPJA Photography Competition.
 Join us as we congratulate all the winners.

-The 2013 Q2 Contest showcases the wedding photojournalism of WPJA members from the second quarter of the 2013 year in 10 categories, with over 11,000 entries in this contest.
-Our winners come from 30 countries.
+The 2015 Q4 Contest showcases the wedding photojournalism of WPJA members from the fourth quarter of the 2015 year in 15 categories.

 Every year WPJA hosts the largest wedding photography competitions in the world judged by panels of award-winning photojournalists.
 Competitions, which are held quarterly and open only to WPJA members, are part of the association’s commitment to upholding the highest standards in wedding photojournalism.
 Membership in WPJA requires rigorous standards in technical skill, aesthetics and best business practices.

-The WPJA congratulates Steve Matteo of Illinois with the POY title for 2012.
+The WPJA congratulates Samo Rovan of Slovenia with the POY title for 2015.